abdulmajidcse/code-mask/README.md

 You'll see code example so that you can guess where you have to use it.

 ## Hide Your String
-Sometimes, you need to show phone, email or any other text via hidden mask like 12****90.
+Sometimes, you need to hide phone, email or any other text with your special letter like 12****90.
 For this type of tasks, you can follow below code sample.

 ```
 <?php